South Chilcotin Mountains

 Day 0: Arrival in Vancouver

-Day 1 – Transportation from North Vancouver to South Chilcotin Mountains Provincial Park, in our 15 passenger van.
-Pick-up is on the North Shore of Vancouver, early!
+Transportation from North Vancouver to South Chilcotin Mountains Provincial Park, in our 15 passenger van.
+Pick-up is on the North Shore, in North Vancouver, early!
 We will leave North Vancouver for our five hour drive to our starting point, north of Pemberton.
 The drive, along Howe Sound and the Coast Mountains, is an extremely scenic one.
-We will stop at Whistler, renowned ski resort, for lunch.
-Once we arrive at Gold Bridge, we will go over packs and details and then we will then enjoy a scenic floatplane ride to Warner Lake and then make our way to Trigger Lake.
+We will stop at Pemberton to grab a snack, coffee and lunch food.
+Once we arrive at Gold Bridge, we will park and begin our first leg to our first camp in the sub-alpine meadows of the Eldorado Basin.

 - Day 7 To Vancouver